Statistical Inference for Differentially Private Stochastic Gradient Descent: Introduction

 \section{Introduction}

 \textit{Stochastic Gradient Descent} (SGD) is one of the most widely used optimization algorithms in modern statistics and machine learning due to its computational efficiency and low memory requirements \citep{goodfellow2016deep}.
-Consider a real-valued objective function $\calL(\btheta) := \E_z l(Z;\btheta)$, where $l(Z;\btheta)$ is a convex loss function and $Z$ denotes one single observation drawn from a probability distribution $\calP$.
-Let $\btheta^*\in\mR^p$ be the unique minimizer of $\calL(\btheta)$: $ \btheta^* = \argmin_{\theta} \calL(\btheta).$ In practice, we observe independent and identically distributed (i.i.d.) copies from $\calP$, denoted by $\calD = \{Z_1, Z_2,\dots, Z_n\}$, and estimate the parameter by minimizing the empirical risk function: $n^{-1}\sum_{i=1}^{n} l(Z_i,\btheta)$.
-Starting with an initial parameter value, the SGD algorithm iteratively updates the parameter estimates using the following rule: \beqr \btheta^{(t)} = \btheta^{(t-1)} - \eta_t\cdot \frac{1}{|I_t|} \sum_{i\in I_t} \nabla l(Z_i;\btheta^{(t-1)} ), \eeqr where $\eta_t$ is the learning rate and $I_t\subset\{1, 2, \dots, n\}$ is a subset of indices selected at iteration $t$.
+Consider a real-valued \textit{convex} objective function $\calL(\btheta) := \E_Z l(\bZ;\btheta)$, where $l(\bZ;\btheta)$ is a convex loss function and $\bZ$ denotes one observation drawn from a probability distribution $\calP$.
+Let $\btheta^*\in\mR^p$ be the unique minimizer of $\calL(\btheta)$, $ \btheta^* = \argmin_{\theta} \calL(\btheta).$ In practice, we observe independent and identically distributed (i.i.d.) copies from $\calP$, denoted by $\calD = \{\bz_1, \bz_2,\dots, \bz_n\}$, and estimate the parameter by minimizing the empirical risk function: $n^{-1}\sum_{i=1}^{n} l(\bz_i,\btheta)$.
+Starting with an initial value, the SGD algorithm iteratively updates the parameter using the following rule:

+where $\eta_t$ is the learning rate and $I_t\subset\{1, 2, \dots, n\}$ is a subset of indices selected at iteration $t$.
 There are two typical rules to select the index $I_t$: the {\it randomized rule} and the {\it cyclic rule}.
 The {\it randomized rule} selects $I_t\in\{1, 2, \dots, n\}$ uniformly at random in each iteration $t$, and is more common in practice.
 The {\it cyclic rule} selects $I_t$ by sequentially iterating through the index $\{1, 2, \dots, n\}$, and is particularly prevalent in online learning settings.
 Throughout this paper, we refer to the two variants as randomized SGD and cyclic SGD, respectively.